 Eastern Equine Encephalitis

 Eastern equine encephalitis is a virus (EEEV) that is transmitted to humans by an infected mosquito.
 Mosquitoes that can vector EEEV to humans include some Aedes, Coquillettidia, and Culex species.
 The avian hosts (birds) that facilitate the lifecycle of this virus live in fresh-water hardwood swamps.
 Because this habitat can be the home to birds carrying EEEV, areas near freshwater hardwood swamps are more likely to see human cases of EEEV.
 In the U.S., cases have most commonly been seen in Florida, Georgia, Massachusetts, and New Jersey.
 The CDC reports that there are on average 7 cases in the U.S. each year.
-In Alabama, it is possible to have human cases of EEEV, but would be considered rare.
-From 2008- September of 2018, two cases have been reported in the state.
-Although rare, EEEV is a serious illness.
-Severe encephalitis (inflammation of the brain) can cause brain damage or even death.
+Two human cases of EEEV have been reported in Alabama since 2008.

 Horses can also be infected by EEEV, and some cases can be fatal.
 Risk for humans around an infected horse is low because humans cannot be infected with EEEV from an infected horse.
 Vaccines do exist for horses (not for humans).